augustin-cramer/c4der/README.md

 c4der offers a solution tailored for event recognition in 2D videos.
 Its core is Density Based for Spatial Clustering Applications with Noise (DBSCAN)combined with time dimensionnality, adaptable cluster density distance (see [1]), non-spatial features.

-Yet it goes further by unveiling stochastic cluster propagation using a Gaussian kernel and minimal intra-cluster variance threshold.
+It goes further by unveiling stochastic cluster propagation using a Gaussian kernel and minimal intra-cluster variance threshold.

 On a more pratical level, it allows time-split clustering.

+## References

+    [1] : Birant, Derya, and Alp Kut.
+"ST-DBSCAN: An algorithm for clustering spatial–temporal data."
+Data & Knowledge Engineering 60.1 (2007): 208-221.